75th Annual CSSRA June 3-5 • 2022

 - that there will be no limit to the number of schools that can enter;

-- that the schools will be restricted to a limit of one entry per event;
+- that the schools will be restricted to a limit of two entries per event;

-- that competitors, including coxswains, will be limited to entering a maximum of two events;
+- that competitors will be limited to entering a maximum of two events;

 - that the coxswains of female or male crews can be of either sex;

-- that there will be a limit of sixty-three entries per event, Completed entries are recieved on a first come basis;
+- that there will be a limitations on entries in each event with up to a maximum of sixty entries per event, Completed entries are received on a first come basis;

 - that the maximum age of a competitor shall be under nineteen years of age as at January 1st of the year of competition;